MiDataInt/mdi-apps-framework/docs/developer-tools/reload-scripts.md

 ### Page reload via auto-saved bookmarks

-For scripts that cannot be dynamically refreshed, you can always click on the upper left page label (default value "MDI") to force a hard reload of the page in which the auto-saved bookmark will take you back to the same app step and state, but now having reloaded the framework and all appStep modules.
+For scripts that cannot be dynamically refreshed, you can click on the upper left page label
+(default value "MDI") to force a hard reload of the page where the auto-saved bookmark will take you back to the same app step and state, but now having reloaded the framework and all appStep modules.

-This feature is available in all apps all the time but most useful to developers, which is why it is not advertised to users in a more obvious way.
+This feature is always available in all apps but is most useful to developers, which is why it is not advertised to users in a more obvious way.